Overview

 Introduction

-Grainstorm has four tracks, which never stop to loop if active and a sound is loaded.
+Grainstorm has four tracks that continuously loop when active and a sound is loaded.

-While the track loops short snippets (grains) are extracted from the loaded sound and after an envelope is applied to them written to an output buffer.
+While the tracks loop, short snippets (grains) are extracted from the loaded sound, an envelope is applied to them, and they are written to an output buffer.

-If READ OFFSET, which is the position from where the current grain is read, moves along the sound with the same velocity (SPEED 1.0) as the velocity at which output is sent to Digital to Analog Conversion and there are no gaps between successive grains the resulting sound is the same as the original sound.
-When the velocities are unequal (SPEED unequal to 1.0) and overlapping grains are written to the output buffer, there are periodical phase interferences of the frequency components of the grains in the resulting sound with period determined by the DENSITY parameter.
+If the READ OFFSET, which is the position from where the current grain is read, moves along the sound at the same velocity (SPEED 1.0) as the velocity at which output is sent to Digital to Analog Conversion, and there are no gaps between successive grains, the resulting sound is identical to the original sound.
+When the velocities are unequal (SPEED unequal to 1.0) and overlapping grains are written to the output buffer, periodic phase interferences of the frequency components of the grains occur in the resulting sound, with the period determined by the DENSITY parameter.

-A large part of Grainstorm and granular synthesis in general is about getting evolving spectra by modulation of parameters that affect the way how grains are read from the input sound, how they are written to the output buffer and how phases align when grains are overlapped.
-Most of these parameters can be modulated by LFO.
+A significant aspect of Grainstorm and granular synthesis, in general, involves generating evolving spectra by modulating parameters that affect how grains are read from the input sound, how they are written to the output buffer, and how their phases align when overlapped.
+Most of these parameters can be modulated by LFOs.

-Grainstorm has some effects that manipulate individual grains, both in the time- and spectral domain.
-The spectral domain effects are known as Phase Vocoder and Cross Synthesis effects.
+Grainstorm includes effects that manipulate individual grains in both the time and spectral domains.
+Effects in the spectral domain are known as Phase Vocoder and Cross Synthesis effects.
 Cross Synthesis blends two sounds into one hybrid sound.

 Application Structure

-The four tracks each have three LFOs and three Envelope Followers.
+Each of the four tracks has three LFOs and three Envelope Followers.

 It is possible to synchronize the loop durations of all tracks and LFOs.

-Each track has three effect queues, one for the grain by grain- (2), one for the mono- (6) and one for the stereo effects (7).
+Each track has three effect queues: one for grain-by-grain effects (2), one for mono effects (6), and one for stereo effects (7).
 Each effect is appended to the corresponding queue when activated.
 The last activated effect will be the last one to be processed.

 Here is what happens when a track computes sound:

-1. Read the grain, apply PRE GAIN -> Pass it through grain by grain effects -> Phase Vocoder if active -> Cross Synthesis if active -> Apply grain envelope -> Write grain to outputbuffer -> Do the same with next grain until no more grains are to be processed
+1. Read the grain, apply PRE GAIN -> Pass it through grain-by-grain effects -> Phase Vocoder if active -> Cross Synthesis if active -> Apply grain envelope -> Write grain to outputbuffer -> Repeat for next grain until all grains are processed.

-3. Stereo Effects on outputbuffer, apply POST GAIN
+3. Apply Stereo Effects on outputbuffer, apply POST GAIN

-Note: Stereo effects have been seperated from the mono effects for performance reasons.
+Note: Stereo effects have been separated from the mono effects for performance reasons.

 Interface

-The four tracks can be accessed by the upper horizontal buttons, numbered 1 - 4.
+The four tracks can be accessed via the upper horizontal buttons, numbered 1 - 4.

-Track specific synthesis parameters are accessed by the vertical buttons numbered 1 - 7 inside the track.
+Track-specific synthesis parameters are accessed via the vertical buttons numbered 1 - 7 inside the track.
 They are arranged in sections in the order by which the tracks read parameters when computing sound.

 Sections have subsections which can be browsed by the arrows or entered directly by tapping the text inside the arrows: